 Even if your company’s operations go beyond the local area, you want to claim (or create) profiles on local directories.
 With a presence on local directories, people can access information about your business without visiting your website.

 While you may prefer people to come to your site, that’s not always what people do.

-Someone researching a new place to eat, for instance, is much more likely to use Google’s local directory (called Google My Business) to explore and compare their options because it’s easier than going back-and-forth between each restaurant’s site.
+Someone researching a new place to eat, for instance, is much more likely to use Google’s local directory (called Google Business Profile) to explore and compare their options because it’s easier than going back-and-forth between each restaurant’s site.

 Of course, people can also visit your website via a local directory — which many do when nearing the end of their journey.
 For instance, a deal-seeker may visit a restaurant’s website before ordering to check for any coupons or special offers.